 Most tables in SQLite consist of zero or more rows with a unique integer key (the rowid or INTEGER PRIMARY KEY) followed by content.
 (The exception is WITHOUT ROWID tables.)
 The rows are logically stored in order of increasing rowid.
 As an example, this article uses a table named "FruitsForSale" which relates various fruits to the state where they are grown and their unit price at market.
 The schema is this:

 CREATE TABLE FruitsForSale( Fruit TEXT, State TEXT, Price REAL );

 With some (arbitrary) data, such a table might be logically stored on disk as shown in figure 1:

-The key features to notice in this example is that the rowids are not consecutive but they are ordered.
+In this example, the rowids are not consecutive but they are ordered.
 SQLite usually creates rowids beginning with one and increasing by one with each added row.
 But if rows are deleted, gaps can appear in the sequence.
 And the application can control the rowid assigned if desired, so that rows are not necessarily inserted at the bottom.
 But regardless of what happens, the rowids are always unique and in strictly ascending order.

 Suppose you want to look up the price of peaches.
 The query would be as follows: